Should You Drink Protein Shakes Before or After Workouts?

 What Type of Protein Shake Should You Use Before/After a Workout?

 So, I'd argue that whey protein isolate is king when it comes to protein shakes before/after a workout.
-It will give you the best amino acid profile, and it will digest the fastest.
+It will give you the best amino acid profile, and it will be digested the fastest.

 That’s the simple answer, but there’s still more to it.